zihzhan/microsoft-graph-docs/api-reference/beta/api/channel-post.md

 {
   "id": "id-value",
   "displayName": "Architecture Discussion",
-  "description": "This channel is where we debate all future architecture plans" }
+  "description": "This channel is where we debate all future architecture plans", "membershipType": "standard"
+}
 ```
 #### SDK sample code